-“Funny People” is a naturalistic comedy the way that musicals about singers and dancers are naturalistic.
-It makes sense when those guys sing and dance, and it makes sense when these guys—stand-up comics at various stages of fame in Hollywood—are funny.
-That’s what they do.
-They don’t laugh much, either.
+“Funny People” is a naturalistic comedy the way that musicals about singers and dancers are naturalistic musicals.
+It makes sense that those guys know how to sing and dance, and it makes sense that these guys—stand-up comics at various stages of fame in Hollywood—know how to be funny.
+They don’t laugh much, though.
 They might nod and say, “That’s good,” but they don’t laugh.
-We do, though.
+We do.
 I did.
 Harder than at any movie I’ve seen this year.

 Adam Sandler plays George Simmons, a stand-up comic turned world-famous movie star, who, at the outset, learns he has a rare form of leukemia, and there’s little chance he’ll survive.